 After serving for about four decades, the HMS Victory was now in poor condition.
 She was about to be scrapped in 1922 when she was instead converted into a museum ship.
 Victory has been one of the country’s popular tourist spots, having netted about 25 million visitors.

 Built for the Imperial Japanese Navy during the late 19th century, the Mikasa was the only ship of its class and is now considered the last example of a pre-“dreadnought” ship.
 It served during the Russo-Japanese War as Admiral Heihachiro’s flagship.
-Days after the war, she accidentally self-exploded and sank, but was later successfully salvaged and re-constructed.
-She later served in the World War I and the Russian Civil War.
-Mikasa was decommissioned in 1922 and now serves as a museum ship based in Yokosuka in Kanagawa Prefecture.
+Days after the war, she accidentally self-exploded and sank, but later was luckily and successfully salvaged and re-constructed.
+Mikasa also served in World War I and the Russian Civil War.
+She was decommissioned in 1922 and now serves as a museum ship based in Yokosuka in Kanagawa Prefecture.

 Yamato opened fire just once during her lifetime — during the Battle of Leyte Gulf in October 1944, where she was sent to battle against American forces.
-In April 1945, she was attacked by American bombers which led to her rapid sinking, and most of her 3,332 crew perished.
+In April 1945, she was attacked by American bombers which led to her rapid sinking, with 3,332 crew members perished.